 The people of America benefit from a fair tax code but the elites don’t want that because more taxes mean fewer profits for them.
 They exploit tax loopholes with the help of their army of elite lawyers.

-The American income tax code, which was twenty-seven pages when first passed in 1913 is now thousands of pages long, filled with tax preferences which are aimed at cutting tax mostly for corporations, managers of hedge funds and private equity and venture funds, and the country’s wealthiest families.
+The American income tax code, which was twenty-seven pages when first passed in 1913 is now thousands of pages long, filled with tax preferences that are aimed at cutting tax mostly for corporations, managers of hedge funds and private equity and venture funds, and the country’s wealthiest families.

 Wall Street Moats: Too Big to Fail, 2008 Crisis and Treasury Bailouts